farshadniayeshpour/NLP-text-analysis/README.md

 # NLP text analysis on Harry Potter books and Twitter data
 This repository is a PyTorch implementation of Stanford CS224n (Winter 2018) using Harry Potter texts + Twitter data.

-Note: This material is only for personal research/study.

 All credits to the wonderful implementation on https://github.com/DSKSD/DeepNLP-models-Pytorch